jatin1211/Book-Search/README.md

 * [Deployed Site](#deployed-site)

 ## Installation
-Please download the following packages:
+Please download the following packages by doing `npm i` in the book-search/ directory
 * "react": "^18.2.0",
 * "bootstrap": "^4.4.1",
 * "graphql": "^16.6.0",